How Fleetwood Mac’s Classic Lineup Came Together for a Final LP

 After spending much of the '80s at loose ends, Fleetwood Mac came together again for one of their most popular albums — only to see long-festering personal and creative issues splinter the lineup before they could even take the record on tour.

 After fading into an extended hiatus following the end of the Mirage tour in late 1982, the band members spent several years focused on outside pursuits, with guitarist Lindsey Buckingham, keyboardist Christine McVie and singer Stevie Nicks all releasing solo albums during the downtime.
 It was McVie's solo career, in fact, that ultimately led the members of the band back together after she was commissioned to record a cover of "Can't Help Falling in Love" for the soundtrack to the 1986 Blake Edwards comedy A Fine Mess.

 As with most things Mac-related, the truth was a little more complicated than McVie let on.
 In reality, Buckingham was working on a solo album, and not really in a rush to return to the Fleetwood Mac fold.
 But out of a sense of obligation and a feeling of unfinished business following what he felt was uninspired work on Mirage, he agreed to bring the songs he'd earmarked for his project to the table for a new band project.

 "I had a choice of either continuing on to make the solo record, or to sort of surrender to the situation and try and make it more of a family thing.
-I chose the latter," said Buckingham.
+I chose the latter," Buckingham later argued.
 And unknown to his bandmates at the time, he saw the project in decidedly different terms: "I had the idea that that was going to be the last work with the group."